Studies & Opinions

 can be achieved through human involvement in appraisals.
 Thus,

-an appraised value controlled by a human is preferred to a potentially
+an appraised value controlled by a human is preferred to a

-superior one generated by an automated system.
+potentially superior one generated by an automated system.>

 -

-Humans overvalue events that they think they
+Humans overvalue events that they think

-appraisal.”
+a “human appraisal.”

 -